 (Disclaimer: This article may contain explicit content and is not intended to offend individual or religious preferences.)

-Sexual relations when it comes to an incarcerated partner has been on the lips of many for the longest time.
+Sexual relations when it comes to an incarcerated partner have been on the lips of many for the longest time.
 Both people may never get to plan before being faced with this sudden dilemma.
 Yes, it is challenging for the man or woman who is in prison and both may need to make immediate life-changing adjustments.
 Overcoming sexual temptation is one of them.
 But, how do you resist your primal urges, inner nature, or the urge to call your Ex or long-time crush after your partner went to prison?
 Let's discuss 10 Ways To Overcome Sexual Temptation While Your Significant Other Is Incarcerated.

 1. Define What Sex (And Your Relationship) Means For You And Your Incarcerated Loved One

-We all have different perspectives on intimacy, just like we do for sex.
-Recalling what sex and your relationship means to you and your incarcerated partner is the first step to overcoming sexual temptation in the absence of your partner.
+We all have different perspectives on intimacy, just like we do on sex.
+Recalling what sex and your relationship mean to you and your incarcerated partner is the first step to overcoming sexual temptation in the absence of your partner.
 Knowing the purpose and meaning of sex in your relationship and the significance of your relationship would keep you sane in their absence.

 If you are both religious or spiritual people or not, it may mean that you believe in abstinence all through the courtship, incarceration sentence, or until any marriage.
 That is enough reason to exhibit self-control for some people.
 On the other hand, if sex is an extension of the intimacy familiar to your relationship, it would never feel the same with someone else.
 Abstinence or celibacy can bring about more clarity from irrational thinking and self-discipline related to romantic relationships.
-One should also ask themselves why they believe having sex with someone else and jeopardizing their relationship with their partner is worth it.
+One should also ask themselves why one believes having sex with someone else and jeopardizing their relationship with their partner is worth it.
 So, what are some other ways to deal with overcoming temptation?

 2. Get A Life